 - Preserving and enhancing natural capital in the development of quality infrastructure to support the 2030 Sustainable Development Goals, the Paris Agreement, and the Aichi Biodiversity Targets.

 - Developing resilient strategies for infrastructure development, especially in transport-related infrastructure.

-- 1. Policy and Institutional Framework for Delivering on Sustainable Infrastructure by Amar Bhattacharya, Beatriz Nofal, Linda Krueger, Minji Jeong, and Kevin Gallagher
+- 1. Policy and Institutional Framework for Delivering on Sustainable Infrastructure by Amar Bhattacharya, Beatriz Nofal, Linda Krueger, Minji Jeong, Kevin Gallagher, and Rogerio Studart

 - 2. The Infrastructure Nexus: From the Future of Infrastructure to Infrastructure of the Future by Nicolas J.A.
 Buchoud, Ross Douglas, Pascal Gastineau, Martin Koning, David Mangin, Philippe Poinsot, Jean François Silvain, and Hélène Soubelet

 - 3. Infrastructure Investment Needs and Sources of Financing by Yasuyuki Sawada

 - 4. Pursuing Quality of Infrastructure for Sustainable Growth by Daniel F. Runde